-It is helpful to prepare before your interview by reviewing our expectations guidance and thinking about some good examples from your own experience that you can use to demonstrate the expectations.
-Use the STAR technique in your competency-based interview to ensure that you have structure to your answers.
+It is helpful to prepare before your interview by reviewing our staff expectations document and thinking about some good examples from your own experience that you can use to demonstrate the expectations.
+Feel free to make notes as you can refer to these during your interview so that you are better prepared to answer questions.